The Eviction Process in Maryland

 The Warrant of Restitution may be filed one week after the court date.
-You will receive a notice from our system after the inital court hearing to get your approval to move to this next step.
+You will receive a notice from our system after the initial court hearing to get your approval to move to this next step.
 If you have received any payments since the court date, the eviction notice must be amended before filing.
 If the tenant pays in full, you will simply not proceed with the next step (scheduling the eviction with the sheriff).

 4. Schedule Eviction With The Sheriff

 In most counties, we will start calling the sheriff’s office one week after the Warrant of Restitution has been filed to get the actual eviction date.
-We also send another letter to your tenant explaing to them, we are in the process of geting an eviction date and will be removing them from the property soon.
+We also send another letter to your tenant explaining to them, we are in the process of getting an eviction date and will be removing them from the property soon.
 If your tenant pays the judgment in full before the eviction date, we will contact the sheriff’s office to cancel the eviction.

 5. Tenant Eviction Notification (Baltimore City Only)